aaronland/ios-what-would-micah-say/README.md

 ![](docs/images/wwms-002.png)

-iOS / MacCatalyst application for the Cooper Hewiit `What Would Micah Say` API.
+iOS / MacCatalyst application for the Cooper Hewitt `What Would Micah Say` API.

 ## Important